osvaldopina/linkbuilder/docs.md

 are inspected.

-Considering the previous example, where the links are annotated in the controller, if you want the same previous result but want to note the resource you should:
+Considering the previous example, where the links are annotated in the controller, if you want the same previous result but want to annotate the resource you should:

 Leave the controller methods you want to point in the same way: